davwillev/stopwatch/README.md

   - `elapsed` - Field for storing the elapsed time.
 This mapping **must** be provided.
   - `start` - Field for storing the date/time the capture was (first) started.
   - `stop` - Field for storing the date/time the capture was (last) stopped.
+  - `index` - Field for storing the index (starting at 1) of the lap/capture within a measurement (the target field must be of type integer).
   - `cumulated` (`lap` mode only) - Field for storing the cumulated elapsed time.
   - `num_stops` (`lap` mode only) - Field for storing the number of times the timer was stopped during recording of a lap (the target field must be of type integer).
   - `is_stop` (`capture` mode only) - Field for storing the stop flag (the target field must be of type integer - it will hold 0 or 1).